Learn to Meditate

 The days of having to work hard spiritually, struggling to find God and true happiness, those days are over.

-Meditation and finding what works for you as far as your spiritual path goes should be enjoyable, exciting, and rewarding, complementing and enhancing your everyday life, where you find you have another way to connect with your Creator.
+Meditation and finding what works for you as far as your spiritual path goes should be enjoyable, exciting, and rewarding, complementing and enhancing your everyday life, where you find you have yet another way to connect with your Creator.

 The walking meditation